-Under the LGA, Council is entitled to apply differential rates provided that it uses CIV as its basis for rating.
-Section 161 of the LGA prescribes requirements for differential rates and provides that:
+Under the Act, Council is entitled to apply differential rates provided that it uses CIV as its basis for rating.
+Section 161 of the Act prescribes requirements for differential rates and relevantly provides that:

-- (1) A Council may raise any general rates by the application of a differential rate if it uses the capital improved value system of valuing land. - (2) If a Council declares a differential rate for any land, the Council must- - (a) specify the objectives of the differential rate which must include the following- - a definition of the types or classes of land which are subject to the rate and a statement of the reasons for the use and level of that rate in relation to those types or classes of land; - (ii) an identification of the types or classes of land which are subject to the rate in respect of the uses, geographic location (other than location on the basis of whether or not the land is within a specific ward in the Council's municipal district) and planning scheme zoning of the land and the types of buildings situated on it and any other criteria relevant to the rate;
+- (1) A Council may raise any general rates by the application of a differential rate if it uses the capital improved value system of valuing land. - (2) If a Council declares a differential rate for any land, the Council must- - (a) specify the objectives of the differential rate which must include the following- - a definition of the types or classes of land which are subject to the rate and a statement of the reasons for the use and level of that rate in relation to those types or classes of land; - (ii) an identification of the types or classes of land which are subject to the rate in respect of the uses, geographic location (other than location on the basis of whether or not the land is within a specific ward in the Council's municipal district) and planning scheme zoning of the land and the types of buildings situated on it and any other criteria relevant to the rate; - (iii) if there has been a change in the valuation system, any provision for relief from a rate for certain land to ease the transition for that land; - (b) specify the characteristics of the land which are the criteria for declaring the differential rate.

-- (iii) if there has been a change in the valuation system, any provision for relief from a rate for certain land to ease the transition for that land: and - (b) specify the characteristics of the land which are the criteria for declaring the differential rate. - (5) The highest differential rate in a municipal district must be no more than 4 times the lowest differential rate in the municipal district.
+(5) The highest differential rate in a municipal district must be no more than 4 times the lowest differential rate in the municipal district.

 Council, in striking the rate through the Annual Budget process, sets the differential rate for set classes of properties at higher or lower amounts than the general rate.
+Currently, there are seven different levels of rates proposed in this Rating Strategy including the General rate.